Important Academic Terminology

 A student who enrolls in either credit or non-credit courses without applying to or being accepted by the College into a degree or certificate program.
 Non-matriculated students are not eligible to receive state or federal financial aid.

 Part-Time Registered Student

 The process by which a student settles their financial obligation to the College after scheduling.
 You can print a receipt from your MyMV account.

-In releasing information about students, Mohawk Valley Community College follows the provisions of the Family Educational Rights and Privacy Act (FERPA).
-A complete statement of the college’s policy is contained at www.mvcc.edu.
+In releasing information about students, MVCC follows the provisions of the Family Educational Rights and Privacy Act.
+A complete statement of the College’s policy is contained in the Student Handbook.

-The process of deleting students’ schedules from the database.
-Students who have not made payment by the due date may have their class schedules cancelled.
+Students who have not made payment by the due date may have their class schedules canceled.
 Classes are available on a space-available basis.
-The College reserves the right to close, cancel or split classes as appropriate.
-Instructor assignments listed in the class schedule are subject to change.
+The College reserves the right to close or cancel classes as appropriate.

-A semester is a fifteen (15) week period that includes both instructional and exam periods.
-See Academic Calendar for semester starting dates.
+A semester is a 16-week period that includes both instructional and exam periods.
+See the Academic Calendar for semester dates.

 Senior Citizen Audit

-Oneida County residents who are sixty years of age or older can sign up to audit certain courses tuition free.
-Audit is on a space available basis and should be requested no more than two days prior to the start of classes.
-Classes which cannot be audited are those that are non-credit or laboratory classes which would require additional instructional equipment or supplies, such as in the sciences or culinary classes, as well as fitness center classes.
+Oneida County residents who are 60 years of age or older can sign up to audit certain classes tuition-free.
+Audit is on a space-available basis and should be requested no more than two days prior to the start of classes.
+Classes that cannot be audited are those that are non-credit or laboratory classes that would require additional instructional equipment or supplies, such as in the sciences or culinary classes, as well as fitness center classes.

-Those auditing classes are not formally enrolled as students at MVCC.
-They attend classes without participating in testing.
+Auditing students attend classes without participating in testing.
 There is a grade of AU given but no credit is granted for the class.
 Textbooks are purchased at the student’s expense.
 MVCC is not responsible for any other expense that may be incurred.
-All inquiries regarding Senior Citizen Audit should be directed to the Office of Records and Registration at 315.792.5336.
+All inquiries regarding Senior Citizen Audit should be directed to the Office of Records and Registration.